 Male Pitbulls are 18 to 19 inches tall.
 Females are 17 to 18 inches tall.

-Male Great Danes should be between 140 and 175 pounds, whilst females should be between 110 and 140 pounds.
+Male Great Danes should be between 140 and 175 pounds, while females should be between 110 and 140 pounds.

-According to the American Kennel Club, male Pitbulls weigh 55 to 70 pounds.
+According to the AKC, male Pitbulls weigh 55 to 70 pounds.
 Females should weigh between 40 and 55 pounds.

-Due to how tall and heavy both parent breeds are, this Mix is likely to be large.
+Due to how tall and heavy both parent breeds are, this mix is likely to be large, heavy, and broad.

 Pitbulls have a variety of coat colors, whereas Great Danes’ colors range from light gray to dark gray merle.
 Therefore, offspring of these breeds may have a wide range of coat colors.